benjamin-hutchings/Neural-Net-Using-NumPy/README.md

 ## Overview

-This repository contains a Google Colab notebook for training a neural network and visualizing its performance metrics.
+This repository contains a Jupyter Notebook (accessable via Google Colab or Download) for training a neural network and visualizing its performance metrics.
 The project provides a toolkit for conducting gradient descent optimization, tracking training progress, and plotting the evolution of weights and biases over time.
 No Keras, no PyTorch, no TensorFlow - just NumPy!

 ## Features